csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 > Now what have we here, these two sound unhappy.
 > Stop measuring dicks, you're equally crappy.
-> I'm Strapi and scrappy, I'll beat both these grandpappies,
+> I'm Strapi and scrappy, I'll beat both you grandpappies,
 > I'm open source, headless, and my users?
 They're happy.
 >
 > I'm user friendly and I'm API driven